MISP/mail_to_misp/README.md

 - Add tags automatically based on key words (configurable)
 - Add tags automatically depending on the presence of other tags (configurable)
 - Ignore 'whitelisted' domains (configurable)
+- Configurable list of attributes not to enable the IDS flag
 - Automatically create 'external analysis' links based on filter list (e.g. VirusTotal, malwr.com)

 ## Implementation